 Where our mission comes alive

-We're proud to boast a national network of more than 50 student teams that bring together the thousands of individuals who make up the heart and hands of our work.
+We're proud to boast a national network of more than two dozen interprofessional student teams that bring together the thousands of individuals who make up the heart and hands of our work.
 Our teams - typically based on the campuses of academic medical institutions - are the space where students, trainees, and faculty promote primary care in their local communities, advance innovations in care delivery, and advocate for health equity and better access to care.
 From the PCP Cohort to partner programs, our Action Network is designed to offer comprehensive, relational skills required for the next generation of providers to excel in today's rapidly changing, team-based healthcare system.
 We support teams through powerful Relational Leadership™ curriculum, with many former PCP Team members remaining active and supporting the network as Trainers and Coaches in our Leadership Pathway.